msikkema/gel-library-ls/readme.md

 ### Matt's to do before he absconds to the world of private health insurance:
 - Setup works, but `yarn story` is flakey in windows still
-- Set up build pipeline and s3 bucket to host storybook
+- Set up build circleCI pipeline and s3 bucket to host storybook
 - Fill out some of the storybook add ons
+- Add more information about how cross-linked packages work in a yarn workspace, and how this affects @reachout/mui-style's usage here
+- Add some convenience methods around git tagging for lerna
 - Add Husky